neerajjsk/Coding-Java-Questions/README.md

 # Coding-Java-Questions
 This repo will have some of the famous Java programming question's answer (as form of code)

+## About Project
+Project mainly focus the development of strong database of JAVA Programming Learning and Training.
+The idea of this repository is aimed at creating a one-stop shop for all common and most asked questions about Java programming language from learning prespective.

 ## About JAVA Language
 JAVA was developed by Sun Microsystems Inc in the year 1991, later acquired by Oracle Corporation.
 It was developedby James Gosling and Patrik Naughton.